 Living with Late-Onset Allergies

-Living with late-onset allergies, such as an alcohol allergy, requires vigilance and preparedness.
-It’s crucial to be aware of what you consume and to have a plan in place for potential allergic reactions.
+Living with a newly developed alcohol allergy calls for extra vigilance and preparation.
+Itโs important to pay close attention to what you consume and have a plan in place for potential reactions.
 Key steps include:

 - Informing family, friends, and dining establishments about your allergy to ensure your safety.